 Buyers are responsible for covering all costs associated with transportation.
-This includes shipping charges, crates, health certificates (CVI), and any state-specific tests or requirements.
+This includes transport fees, crates, health certificates (CVI), and any state-specific tests or requirements.

-We are located in Mishicot, Wisconsin 54228; about 1.5 hours north of Milwaukee.
-We are willing to work with ground transporters, but might not be able to take off work to meet them if they don’t offer door-to-door service.
+We are located in Mishicot, Wisconsin 54228, about 1.5 hours north of Milwaukee.
+We are happy to work with ground transporters when possible, though we may not always be able to take off work to meet transporters who do not offer door-to-door service.

 Goat Transport